ashsearle/hexmen.com/src/blog/2008/07/15/microformats-dark-data-and-css-part-1/index.md

 folder: "2008/07/15/microformats-dark-data-and-css-part-1"
 ---

-There's was a bit of kerfuffle when the [BBC dropped support for microformats](http://www.bbc.co.uk/blogs/radiolabs/2008/06/removing_microformats_from_bbc.shtml) in their program listings.
+There was a bit of kerfuffle when the [BBC dropped support for microformats](https://www.bbc.co.uk/blogs/radiolabs/2008/06/removing_microformats_from_bbc.shtml) in their program listings.

 You can't argue with their reasons: data for [microformats](http://microformats.org/) was being read aloud by screen-readers, popping up as tool-tips, and confusing the hell out of their users.

-The microformats community rallied to solve the issue, but [Auntie Beeb rejected all their proposals](http://www.bbc.co.uk/blogs/bbcinternet/2008/07/why_the_bbc_removed_microforma.html); and due to lack of community support, also back-tracked on their own proposal (inserting `data-` prefixed values into the `class` attribute.)
+The microformats community rallied to solve the issue, but [Auntie Beeb rejected all their proposals](https://www.bbc.co.uk/blogs/bbcinternet/2008/07/why_the_bbc_removed_microforma.html); and due to lack of community support, also back-tracked on their own proposal (inserting `data-` prefixed values into the `class` attribute.)

 You can't blame them for rejecting the microformats community's proposals.
 This proposal feels particularly torturous: